7 Blogging Mistakes all Beginner Bloggers make

 As I mentioned above, some tasks still have to be done daily.
 So for example, every day I would answer any urgent email or write something (maybe more personal) just to keep my creativity high.

-Batching tasks helped me in being more productive: my brain doesn’t have to do many content switches, and in a couple of hours I have all the content to use for the following weeks.
+Batching tasks helped me be more productive: my brain doesn’t have to do many content switches, and in a couple of hours I have all the content to use for the following weeks.

-To help you stay on top of your blogging tasks, you can grab my FREE Daily Planners!
+To help you stay on top of your blogging tasks, you can grab my FREE Daily Planner!

 2. NOT TREATING BLOGGING AS A BUSINESS